-- recent inspection reports and returned QIPs - recent correspondence with the home - the management of incidents; it was ascertained that no incidents involving medicines had been reported to RQIA since the home's registration
+- recent inspection reports and returned QIPs

+- recent correspondence with the home

+- the management of incidents.

-During the inspection the inspector met with three residents, one relative, one member of administrative staff, the deputy manager and the registered manager.
+During the inspection the inspector met with three residents, one relative, one senior care assistant, the deputy manager and the manager.

 Ten questionnaires were provided for distribution to residents and their representatives for completion and return to RQIA.
 Staff were invited to share their views by completing an online questionnaire.